 Oracle Fusion Middleware provides a variety of technologies and tools that monitor server and application performance.

-Monitoring is an important step in performance tuning and enables you to evaluate server activity, watch trends, diagnose system bottlenecks, debug applications with performance problems and gather data that can assist you in tuning the system.
+Monitoring enables you to evaluate server activity, watch trends, diagnose system bottlenecks, debug applications with performance problems, and gather data that can assist in tuning the system.

 After you install and configure Oracle Fusion Middleware, you can use the graphical user interfaces or command-line tools to manage your environment.

 Each tool is described in Overview of Oracle Fusion Middleware Administration Tools in Oracle Fusion Middleware Administering Oracle Fusion Middleware.

 The Oracle Process Manager and Notification Server (OPMN) is no longer used in Oracle Fusion Middleware.
 Instead, system components are managed by the WebLogic Management Framework, which includes WLST, Node Manager and the pack and unpack commands.
 See What Is the WebLogic Management Framework in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.

 Metrics are the criteria you use to measure your scenarios against your performance objectives.
 You can use performance metrics to help locate bottlenecks, identify resource availability issues, or help tune your components to improve throughput and response times.
 After you have determined your performance criteria, take measurements of the metrics used to quantify your performance objectives.